-GGY reported for Q1 (April to June) increased by 6% from Q4 (January to March) to £584 million, while the number of total bets and spins increased 3% to 3.3 billion.
+GGY reported for Quarter 1 (April to June) increased by 0.7 percent from Quarter 1 last year to £588 million, while the number of total bets and spins decreased 2 percent to 3.3 billion.

 Over the Counter (OTC)

-The number of bets placed over the counter increased 8% in Q1 to 156 million, while GGY increased 10% to £194 million.
+The number of bets placed over the counter decreased 4 percent in the quarter compared to the same period last year to 150 million, while GGY decreased 7 percent to £181 million.

 Self-Service Betting Terminals (SSBT)

-Machines GGY increased 6% in Q1 to £294 million with average spend per session increasing to £11.98.
-The average number of spins per machines session remained level at 129 spins in Q1.
+Machines GGY increased 1 percent in Quarter 1 year-on-year to £292 million, with average spend per session increasing slightly to £12.12.
+The average number of spins per machines session decreased to 128 spins in this quarter.

 Safer Gambling Indicators

-Similar to Q3 and Q4, 3% of total machines sessions lasted more than an hour in Q1.
+Consistent with last year, 3 percent of total machines sessions lasted more than an hour in this quarter.